zalando/restful-api-guidelines/compatibility/Compatibility.md

   (see [RFC7231  Section 4.3.4](https://tools.ietf.org/html/rfc7231#section-4.3.4)).
   Note, accepting (i.e. not ignoring) unknown input fields and returning it in subsequent GET responses is a different situation and compliant to PUT semantics.
-* Certain client errors cannot be recognized by server, e.g. attribute name typing errors will be ignored without server error feedback.
-The server cannot differ between client provided intentionally an additional field vs. client field name typing error where client intentionally wanted to provide a specific optional input field.
+* Certain client errors cannot be recognized by servers, e.g. attribute name typing errors will be ignored without server error feedback.
+The server cannot differentiate between client provided intentionally an additional field vs. client field name typing error where client intentionally wanted to provide a specific optional input field.
 * Future extensions of the input data structure might be in conflict with already ignored fields and, hence, will not be compatible, i.e. break clients that already use this field but with different type.

-In specific situations, where an (known) input field is not needed anymore it either can stay in the API definition with "not used anymore" description or it can be removed from the API definition as long as the server ignores this specific parameter to not break the clients.
+In specific situations, where a (known) input field is not needed anymore, it either can stay in the API definition with "not used anymore" description or can be removed from the API definition as long as the server ignores this specific parameter.

 ## {{ book.must }} Always Return JSON Objects As Top-Level Data Structures To Support Extensibility